7 Last Minute Lubbock-Inspired Costumes

 7. Kliff Kingsbury

 We may have gotten this idea from a 10-year old, but it works just as well for adults, too.
-Once you pair Kingsbury’s slick signature hairstyle with a long-sleeved Under Armour shirt, gray slacks and a pair of Ray Bans, you’ll start making trick plays and dancing like you’re Too Turnt Up.
+Once you pair Kingsbury’s slick signature hairstyle with a long-sleeved Under Armour shirt, gray slacks and a pair of Ray Bans, you’ll start making trick plays and dancing like you’re the head coach.
+If you need some inspiration to get into character, check out a day in the life of our favorite Texas Tech legend.

 Bonus Items: an NCAA football and your own naturally-grown stubble (some of us still have to draw it on… even in our 20s).